 What are some of the Online Education Issues in China?

-This all said; this idea has become a huge challenge for schools, teachers, owners of the schools and mostly the internet.
+This all said, the idea has become a huge challenge for schools, teachers, owners of the schools and mostly the internet.
 I have done some research regarding the number of schools in China and for elementary

 I think they are going to have to come up with a better idea.
 At the moment, the school year could be saved, depending on the length of time this virus continues.
 If we are able to control it within the next month, schools could re-open and the students could return to class.
-They may have to extend the second semester into the summer vacation period for a short time but it would most likely solve the internet issues schools are experiencing.
+They may have to extend the second semester into the summer vacation period for a short time, but it would most likely solve the internet issues schools are experiencing.